Pedagogical

 I teach Writing-Intensive classes for undergraduate students from Temple University (Philadelphia) who come to Los Angeles as part of a semester-long study away program.

-We meet in a different part of the region each week, connecting readings with the places that produce the city’s overall culture and ethos.
+The course, “L.A.
+Culture” (FMA 3696), meets in a different part of the region each week, connecting readings with the places that produce the city’s overall culture and ethos.
 Informed by historical precedents of on-site instruction and the legacy of psychogeography, as well as radical geography and the “city as classroom,” my students reorient familiar clichés of Los Angeles toward critique of the narratives surrounding the city.

 During 2020–21, I taught an alternative online writing class for three semesters: “A Fresh Start: The Role of Reinvention in the History and Culture of California.”
+This course focused on the notion of reimagining one’s self and circumstances in the context of California and the mechanisms that have sustained such convictions since the colonial era.

 -